-The Planning & Zoning Commission recommends approval of a map amendment that would allow the annexation of the proposed area.
-The Commission also recommends that the City Council consider the following six factors in evaluating and approving these changes:
+At the Planning and Zoning Commission meeting on October 3, the Commission recommended approval of a map amendment that would allow annexation of the proposed area.
+The Commission also recommended that the City Council consider the following factors in evaluating and approving these changes:

-- 1. Development of a proposal for the distribution of cost for any needed sanitary sewer improvements. - 2.
+- 1. Development of proposal for the distribution of cost for any needed sanitary sewer improvements. - 2.
 The impact the development in this area may have on emergency service response. - 3.
-The impact the development in this area may have in areas that have already been targeted for growth or have been invested in by the City for growth.
+The impact the development in this area may have in areas that have already been targeted for growth or have been invested in by the city for growth.

-- 4. The possibility that a developer's agreement be investigated to require a care facility. - 5.
+- 4. The possibility of a developer's agreement be investigated to require a care facility. - 5.
 Consideration be given to ensure the protection of the natural area of at least at or before the tree line. - 6.
 This area be provided with two zoning designations with the minimum zoning necessary for the care facility and low density housing.